google/or-tools/README.md

 Verified with:

-- Vite in browser contexts
+- Vite 7 in browser contexts
+- Webpack 5 in browser contexts
+- Deno runtime solves

 This package builds a browser-oriented CP-SAT runtime from Google OR-Tools and wraps it with a TypeScript API, worker bridge, generated SAT parameter types,